makerdao/community/governance/votes/Executive vote - May 18, 2022.md

 ### Core Unit MKR Vesting Streams

-As per their successful [MKR budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP17), a total of **541.47 MKR** will be distributed to the [Sustainable Ecosystem Scaling Core Unit (SES-001)](https://mips.makerdao.com/mips/details/MIP39c2SP10) at [0x87AcDD9208f73bFc9207e1f6F0fDE906bcA95cc6](http://etherscan.io/address/0x87AcDD9208f73bFc9207e1f6F0fDE906bcA95cc6) (SES-001's Auditor Wallet).
+As per their successful [MKR budget proposal](https://mips.makerdao.com/mips/details/MIP40c3SP17), a total of **541.47 MKR** will be distributed to the [Sustainable Ecosystem Scaling Core Unit (SES-001)](https://mips.makerdao.com/mips/details/MIP39c2SP10) at [0x87AcDD9208f73bFc9207e1f6F0fDE906bcA95cc6](http://etherscan.io/address/0x87AcDD9208f73bFc9207e1f6F0fDE906bcA95cc6) (SES-001's Auditor Wallet) if this executive proposal passes.

-### Addition of the `DssCure` Module and Related Modifications
+### Foundational L2 Work

 #### Context

 The [Maker Teleport](https://forum.makerdao.com/t/introducing-maker-wormhole/11550) initiative, [previously known as Maker Wormhole](https://forum.makerdao.com/t/maker-wormhole-new-name-maker-teleport/15115), will be bringing canonical DAI capability onto L2 domains.
 As part of this development it is necessary to introduce a new module called `DssCure` and update the existing `End` module to interact with it.

-#### What It Is
+#### The ´DssCure´ Module

 In the event of an [Emergency Shutdown](https://docs.makerdao.com/smart-contract-modules/shutdown), the `DssCure` module ensures a fair distribution to DAI holders by calculating how much debt needs to be reduced where there is pre-minted, unused DAI sitting in the `Vat`.
 Discounting these pre-minted, out-of-circulation DAI is is necessary for the correct calculation of the outstanding DAI---otherwise, the artificial, increased debt resulting from factoring in the pre-minted DAI will result in DAI holders receiving less collateral than they are entitled to.

 `DssCure` sits between the `Vat` and `End` so that `End` receives the correct amount of debt.

-More generally, `DssCure` has the capability to add or remove sources from circulation.

-For more details, please read [this forum post by the Protocol Engineering Core Unit (PE-001)]().

-#### Additions and Modifications
+The following additions and changes will take place if this executive proposal passes:

-A new `DssCure` module will be added to the Maker Protocol.
-The `MCD_END` module will be replaced by a new version that interacts with `DssCure`.
+- A new `DssCure` module will be added to the Maker Protocol.
+- The `MCD_END` module will be replaced by a new version that interacts with `DssCure`.
 - The existing ESM contract will be made to point to the new `MCD_END`.

+For more details, please read [this forum post by the Protocol Engineering Core Unit (PE-001)](https://forum.makerdao.com/t/wednesday-18th-may-executive-dsscure-technical-enhancement/15175).

 ## Review